K-Schmitt/HomebrewModManagerSSBU/README.md

 make clean
 make

-# The manager-ssbu.nro file will be generated in the root folder
+# The ssbu-mod-manager.nro file will be generated in the root folder
 ```

 ## 📁 Folder structure